Marcel-Baltzer/Blog/docs/_posts/2021-05-04-datetime-provider.md

 }
 ```

 As you see, this method calculates the current offset with `DateTime.Now` and `DateTime.UtcNow`.
 Now suppose you want to write unit test for it.
-We can not control the static properties and the result will be different over the year and the test will fail in the future.
+We can not control the static properties.
+The result will be different over the year and the test will fail in the future.

 The cleaner way of doing that is to create an interface and a class wrapped around the static datetime properties.